-- We have presented 4 publications at ICRA 2017: Keyframe-based dense planar SLAM, manifold particle filter for state estimation under contact, robust stereo matching, and direct visual odometry using binary descriptors
+- We have presented 4 publications at ICRA 2017 in Singapore: Keyframe-based dense planar SLAM, manifold particle filter for state estimation under contact, robust stereo matching, and direct visual odometry using binary descriptors

-- We have presented 5 publications at IROS 2016: GPS-denied long distance flight, inference with multimodal posteriors, data association for ASFM, underwater mapping, and monocular planar mapping.
+- We have presented 5 publications at IROS 2016 in Daejeon, South Korea: GPS-denied long distance flight, inference with multimodal posteriors, data association for ASFM, underwater mapping, and monocular planar mapping.